awakesecurity/proto3-suite/README.md

             └── timestamp.proto
 ```

-Finally, note that delimiting `.` characters in the input `.proto` basename are
+Note that delimiting `.` characters in the input `.proto` basename are treated
-treated as `/` characters, so the input filenames
+as `/` characters, so the input filenames `google.protobuf.timestamp.proto` and
-`google.protobuf.timestamp.proto` and `google/protobuf/timestamp.proto` would
+`google/protobuf/timestamp.proto` would produce the same generated Haskell
-produce the same generated Haskell module name and path.
+module name and path.

 This is essentially the same module naming scheme as the `protoc` Python plugin
 uses when compiling `.proto` files.

 ## Docker

-For those unable to run nix locally, a Dockerfile is provided:
+For those unable to run Nix locally, a Dockerfile is provided:
 ```
 docker build -t compile-proto-file . docker run --rm -v $PWD:/opt compile-proto-file --proto proto/test.proto --out src/gen